bytefish/bytefish.de/blog/wpfdatagridfilter_custom_filters.md

 ## Implementation ##

-Let's take a look at how a Customer Filter is built.
+Let's take a look at how a Custom Filter for Spatial Types is built.

 ### Defining Constants for our Filter Controls ###